home-assistant/home-assistant.io/source/_integrations/alexa.smart_home.markdown

 3. Excludes, no includes - only exclude specified entities
 4. Both includes and excludes:
    - Include domain and/or glob patterns specified
-      - if domain is included, and entity not excluded or match exclude glob pattern, pass
+      - If domain is included, and entity not excluded or match exclude glob pattern, pass
-      - if entity matches include glob pattern, and entity does not match any exclude criteria (domain, glob pattern or listed), pass
+      - If entity matches include glob pattern, and entity does not match any exclude criteria (domain, glob pattern or listed), pass
-      - if domain is not included, glob pattern does not match, and entity not included, fail
+      - If domain is not included, glob pattern does not match, and entity not included, fail
    - Exclude domain and/or glob patterns specified and include does not list domains or glob patterns
-      - if domain is excluded and entity not included, fail
+      - If domain is excluded and entity not included, fail
-      - if entity matches exclude glob pattern and entity not included, fail
+      - If entity matches exclude glob pattern and entity not included, fail
-      - if entity does not match any exclude criteria (domain, glob pattern or listed), pass
+      - If entity does not match any exclude criteria (domain, glob pattern or listed), pass
    - Neither include or exclude specifies domains or glob patterns
-      - if entity is included, pass (as #2 above)
+      - If entity is included, pass (as #2 above)
-      - if entity include and exclude, the entity exclude is ignored
+      - If entity include and exclude, the entity exclude is ignored

 See the [troubleshooting](#troubleshooting) if for issues setting up the integration.